palcu/gov.palcu.ro/_posts/2016-05-03-publishing-the-list-of-creditors-of-the-romanian-government.markdown

 11:27 - Because news always comes from TV, [we've found out](http://www.digi24.ro/Stiri/Digi24/Economie/Stiri/LISTA+DATORII+ANAF+AMANATA) that they are postponing showing the lists for people.
 We still don't have a final decision for companies.

 15:23 - I have received the [files](https://data.gov.ro/dataset/datoriile-catre-bugetul-de-stat).
 However, they are only a small part of the entire dataset that should have been released.
 I was expecting for something around ~300MB, but these are only ~2MB so any server can keep up with them.
 Maybe in the next few days there will be some true scaling problems.

+15:40 - Got 300 users and we have 30% load

+15:50 - Now 500 users and 70% load.
+Activating Redis.

+16:11 - 600 users in the last 60 seconds and 25% load.
+Caching is great.
+And still not using our CDN.